 Why Sunday?

 Sunday has a practical advantage: you have the weekend to shop, and the week starts Monday.
 But the real reason Sunday works is psychological.
 When Monday morning arrives and your lunch is already packed in the fridge, the entire week feels different.
 You start the week with a win, and that momentum matters.
+The readers I hear from most often are people who tried meal prep as a weight-loss tactic and stayed with it because the Monday-morning effect was unexpectedly better than the food itself.

 If Sunday doesn't work for your schedule, Wednesday or Thursday works well for people who want to split their prep into two smaller sessions (prep proteins and grains mid-week, fresh vegetables later).
 But for most people, one two-hour Sunday session is the most efficient system.